 For the portrait and wedding photographers, a big part of the business is add-on sales.
 A growing trend in the market are clients looking only for digital files to later do something with on their own.
 Make sure that the work you want to be creating and selling as deliverables are made tangible for your clients during your initial meetings.
 Having albums, large matted prints, and print boxes for clients to see and touch initiates more excitement about not only their session or event, but what they will be bringing home after all is said and done!!

 It is well known that hard drives do not last forever.
-If you are smart, you will have all your files, including digital images, backed up in several places, i.e a second external hard drive and cloud services.
-A more semi-permanent solution to help save and cherish your digital memories is to print and store them in temperature controlled boxes.
+If you are smart, you will have all your files, including digital images, backed up in several places, like a second external hard drive or cloud services.
+A more semi-permanent solution to help save and cherish your digital memories is to print and store them in temperature-controlled boxes.
 Similar to when negatives are saved, this will allow you to be rest assured that your keepsake images will last for generations to come.
-Read more about the importance of archiving your digital files here .

 Printed pictures can be a catalyst for many other types of artistic mediums, such as photo transfers, screen prints, and even watercolor paintings.
 Similar to words on a page, once pictures are printed you will see a slew of details that were easily overlooked if viewed solely on a screen.
 These details can inspire you, teach you, and be the basis for pushing your creativity someplace you hadn’t even thought you wanted to take it!

 There was a funny satirical article floating through the web recently highlighting the fact that kids nowadays don’t know what photographs are and those who did wondered why they were worth printing.
 Of course this is still a far stretch from the truth.
 However, it stands as a reminder of just some of the reasons we as a creative community should keep up the photographic tradition of printing.
-It pushes you as an artist and can act as period to a statement, it can create and maintain a sense of community, it can inspire, be a reminder, and maybe just propel you to a place you never knew you were headed.
-So take the challenge and for a moment focus your creative energies on printing those pictures you never got around to!
+It pushes you as an artist and can act as period to a statement.
+It can create and maintain a sense of community, it can inspire, be a reminder, and maybe just propel you to a place you never knew you were going.
+So take the challenge and for a moment focus your creative energies on printing those pictures you never got around to.

 Latest posts by Kymberly Cortigiano (see all)